tsambora/catena/dummy-pos/readme.md

-# Comet Dummy Point of Sale
+# Catena Dummy Point of Sale
-This web app illustrates the usage of COMET payment system from the point of view of the merchant.
+This web app illustrates the usage of CATENA payment system from the point of view of the merchant.

 ## How to
 After cloning this project, move to the `dummy-pos` directory.